SaharMotlagh/MahmoudiMotlagh_S_MarvelQuiz/README.md

 ## Marvel Quiz!
 <br>
-Answer the question to pick the folowers.
+Answer the questions to pick folowers.
 Every single folower has it own score.

 ### Installation
 <br>